jvandemo/generator-angular2-library/README.md

 ```bash
 $ npm run build:docs
 ```
-This will generate a `docs` directory with all documentation of your library
+This will generate a `docs` directory with all documentation of your library.

 ## Publishing your library to NPM